 Surname of Northern origin

 This surname likely derives from the village of Heighington in County Durham.
-A John Heighington was the Mayor of Durham in 1625, 1629, 1636 and 1637.
-In 1881 census this was a very rare surname with only 40 individuals in Britain of which more than half resided in Northern England (15 in Yorkshire and 6 in Durham).
+The surname occurs in the form Heyghington in Bishop Hatfield’s survey of Durham (1377-80) in connection with Newbiggin, Redworth and Middridge.
+A John Heighington was the mayor of Durham in 1625, 1629, 1636 and 1637.
+In the 1881 census this was a very rare surname with only 40 individuals in Britain of which more than half resided in Northern England (15 in Yorkshire and 6 in Durham).
 The others were found in Surrey, Sussex, London and Bedfordshire.